Decepticons superior, Autobots inferior…

 It doesn’t look particularly next gen on the Xbox One, however, and there’s a disappointing amount of loading that takes place, both behind the scenes (lengthy sections involving opening doors) and during action sequences (they’ll literally stop while “loading” appears in the corner) throughout.
 And this was with the game installed onto the hard drive.

 Outside of Peter Cullen, the unmistakable voice of Optimus Prime, there isn’t a lot going on in the audio department.
-It’s been an issue for me dating back to the first High Moon release that some characters have a G1 slant while others don’t, and that remains the case with far too many completely generic and forgettable performances.
-While weapon fire and transformation sounds are good, I find myself hard pressed to remember even a single musical track.
+Dating back to the first High Moon release, it’s been an issue for us that some characters have a G1 slant while others don’t, and that remains the case with far too many completely generic and forgettable performances.
+While weapon fire and transformation sounds are good, we find ourselves hard pressed to remember even a single musical track.

 Skepticism was running high heading into Rise of the Dark Spark based on the game’s attempt to bring two divergent storylines together.
 Sadly, such feelings were well founded.
 The plot makes little sense as a standalone, and when viewed as an extension of the Cybertron titles (set, in theory, between the first two games) it’s even worse.
 It feels like the game began as the third part of that series and then had movie elements shoehorned in on either side with the “dark spark” (the Decepticons’ matrix of leadership) added as the glue.

-Even without a great plot, Rise of the Dark Spark could’ve still succeeded as an action game, but as with the characters it never seems to branch out from previous titles.
-As a longtime fan I still took a certain satisfaction in gunning down giant robots, but the game recycles the wave-based attack far too liberally, making large sections feel like a single-player Escalation mode.
+Even without a great plot, Rise of the Dark Spark could have still succeeded as an action game, but as with the characters it never seems to branch out from previous titles.
+As longtime fans, we still took a certain satisfaction in gunning down giant robots, but the game recycles the wave-based attack far too liberally, making large sections feel like a single-player Escalation mode.
 With all that déjà vu it really makes you wonder how much was ripped straight from High Moon’s last installment.